CONFERENCE REGISTRATION

 • The Lunch ‘N Learn Sessions will be free and open to all conference attendees.
 These sessions will be included in the registration price and no additional sign-up will be required.

-• Lunch will NOT be provided, so attendees will have to bring their own lunch.
+• Lunch will NOT be provided, so attendees should bring their own lunch.

 The Registration Process